2015 United Kingdom general election: Possibility of a hung parliament

 The Liberal Democrats said that they would talk first to whichever party won the most seats.
-They later campaigned on being a stabilising influence should either the Conservatives or Labour fall short of a majority, with the slogan "We will bring a heart to a Conservative Government and a brain to a Labour one".
+They later campaigned on being a stabilising influence should either the Conservatives or Labour fall short of a majority, with the slogan 'We will bring a heart to a Conservative Government and a brain to a Labour one.'

 Both Labour and the Liberal Democrats ruled out coalitions with UKIP.
-Ruth Davidson, leader of the Scottish Conservatives, asked about a deal with UKIP in the Scottish leaders' debate, replied: "No deals with UKIP."
+Ruth Davidson, leader of the Scottish Conservatives, asked about a deal with UKIP in the Scottish leaders' debate, replied: 'No deals with UKIP.'
 She continued that her preference and the Prime Minister's preference in a hung parliament was for a minority Conservative government.
 UKIP said they could have supported a minority Conservative government through a confidence and supply arrangement in return for a referendum on EU membership before Christmas 2015.
 They also spoke of the DUP joining UKIP in this arrangement.
 UKIP and the DUP said they would work together in Parliament.
 The DUP welcomed the possibility of a hung parliament and the influence that this would bring them.
-The party's deputy leader, Nigel Dodds, said they could work with the Conservatives or Labour, but that they were "not interested in a full-blown coalition government".
+The party's deputy leader, Nigel Dodds, said they could work with the Conservatives or Labour, but that they were 'not interested in a full-blown coalition government'.
 Their leader, Peter Robinson, said that the DUP would talk first to whichever party wins the most seats.
 The DUP said they wanted, for their support, a commitment to 2% defence spending, a referendum on EU membership, and a reversal of the under-occupation penalty.
 They opposed the SNP being involved in government.
 The UUP also indicated that they would not work with the SNP if it wanted another independence referendum in Scotland.

 The Deputy Prime Minister and leader of the Liberal Democrats, Nick Clegg, warned against a potential 'Blukip' coalition (Conservatives, UKIP and by extension the DUP) with a spoof website highlighting imaginary policies from this prospective coalition, such as reinstating the death penalty, scrapping all benefits for under-25s and charging for hospital visits.
-Additionally, issues were raised about the continued existence of the BBC, as the DUP, UKIP and Conservatives had made a number of statements criticising the institution, and support for same-sex marriage.
+Additionally, issues were raised about the continued existence of the BBC – as the DUP, UKIP and Conservatives had made a number of statements criticising the institution – as well as support for same-sex marriage.